 NAEYC Credit Information

-Participants attending the NAEYC Annual Conference 2015 may earn one or two undergraduate credits.
+Participants attending the 2015 National Institute for Early Childhood Professional Development may earn one or two undergraduate or graduate credits.
 Portland State University operates on a quarter system.
 Undergraduate credit (quarter credit) for this conference is approved through the Curriculum and Instruction Department of the Graduate School of Education.
-Credit for this conference is assigned the course number CI 410.
+Credit for this conference is assigned the course number CI 410/510.

 The 410/510 level may be applied to a program of study as an elective credit upon advisor approval.